hypliloc/HypLiLoc/README.md

 You can also view at https://github.com/hypliloc/HypLiLoc

-💥💥 We have refined the code structure, and this new version can run at **80FPS !** on NVIDIA 3090 GPU.
+💥💥 We have refined the code structure and storage devices.
+This new version can run at **80FPS !** on NVIDIA 3090 GPU.